fReEFLEX/fReEFLEX-GUI/README.md

 This mode plots live sensor data coming from the light sensor aswell as mouse clicks.

 - Light sensitivity line should be above light sensor readings when not clicking but below when firing.
-- measures **click-to-photon latency**: mouse click ➡️ software ➡️ screen flashes ➡️ fReEFLEX controller
+- Measures **click-to-photon latency**: mouse click ➡️ software ➡️ screen flashes ➡️ fReEFLEX controller

 >When the click detection works reliably you should switch to [E2E latency mode](#4-e2e-latency-mode).